yashrb24/popl-project/README.md

 ### [Verification](https://github.com/yashrb24/popl-project/blob/main/code-orig/kani_linked_list.rs#L62)

-The code includes a verification block using the Kani proof system.
+The code includes a verification block using the Kani-proof system.
 The `verify_success` function calls the `do_stuff` function.
-Kani providing a simple proof of null pointer dereference.
+Kani provides a simple proof of null pointer dereference.

 ### Notes